-However, as we have seen, what Cole and other painters depicted was not the American landscape per se, but a construct, imbuing, as Angela Miller puts it in a wonderfully succinct phrase, "the mute geography of nature with a cultural program."
-This program was linked to themes and anxieties of a cultural nationalism propagated by conservative, anti-Jacksonian elites who welcomed landscape painting as a repository of images in the cultural struggle for the definition of a national identity.12 In this struggle, they drew on idealized images of nature, but also of history, and of biblical events, to establish counter-models to a process of democratization in the Jacksonian period which they experienced as a threat.
-For this group of gentry members, Cole was welcome, as Angela Miller puts it, as "the voice of moral opposition to America's materially driven democracy."13 As Alan Wallach has argued, with the gradual loss of privilege of the gentry in the Jacksonian Period, the matter of culture became even more important, because "the possession of culture ... could be used to help perpetuate, in a new form, old claims of superiority."14 The grandiose, sublimesque and picturesque aesthetics of Hudson River School paintings appears in this historical context as a new, sensuously highly effective form of cultural authorization which gained additional force by the fact that it was often tied to an imagery of spiritual revelation.
-15 Religion and national self-authorization thus went hand in hand.
-Underneath the exceptionalist narrative, a second narrative emerges that reveals American landscape paintings of the Hudson River School not to be representations of a New World, but of a cultural construct created by a cultural nationalism intent on instrumentalizing New World imagery for its own politics.
+puts it in a wonderfully succinct phrase, "the mute geography of nature with a cultural program" (5).
+This program was linked to themes and anxieties of a cultural nationalism propagated by conservative, anti-Jacksonian elites who welcomed landscape painting as a repository of images in the cultural struggle for the definition of a national identity.10 In this struggle, they drew on idealized images of nature, but also of history, and of biblical events, to establish counter-models to a process of democratization in the Jacksonian period which they experienced as a threat.
+For this group of gentry members, Cole was welcome, as Angela Miller puts it, as "the voice of moral opposition to America's materially driven democracy" (24).
+As Alan Wallach has argued, with the gradual loss of privilege of the gentry in the Jacksonian Period, the matter of culture became even more important, because "the possession of culture ... could be used to help perpetuate, in a new form, old claims of superiority" (Wallach 82).
+The grandiose, sublimesque and picturesque aesthetics of Hudson River School paintings appears in this historical context as a new, sensuously highly effective form of cultural authorization which gained additional force by the fact that it was often tied to an imagery of spiritual revelation.11 Religion and national self-authorization thus went hand in hand.
+Underneath the exceptionalist narrative, a second narrative emerges that reveals American landscape paintings of the Hudson River School not to offer representations of a New World, but to present a cultural construct created by a cultural nationalism intent on instrumentalizing New World imagery for its own politics.